What is gout?

 - Medications such as low-dose aspirin and thiazide diuretics such as Bendroflumethiazide for high blood pressure.

 - Age and Gender - Being a man between the ages of 30 and 50 or a women after the menopause

 - Surgery and medical conditions like diabetes, kidney disease, heart disease, and high blood pressure which have not been treated.

 - Suffer from a different form of arthritis such as Rheumatoid Arthritis or Psoriatic Arthritis

 There are several methods of diagnosing gout.
 A joint fluid test can be employed to view urate crystals in fluid drawn from the affected joint, using a microscope.
 Blood test results can also measure uric acid levels, and imaging tests such as ultrasound, x-ray and a dual-energy CT scans are other ways to detect urate crystals and rule out other possible causes of symptoms.

 How is it treated?

 Medications are a primary method of treating gout.
-Gout attacks can be treated by; nonsteroidal anti-inflammatory drugs (NSAIDs) most commonly Ibuprofen and Naproxen, colchicine, a pain reliever; and corticosteroids like prednisone, in pills or via injection (generally used for people who can't take colchicine or NSAIDs).
+Gout attacks can be treated by; nonsteroidal anti-inflammatory drugs (NSAIDs) most commonly Ibuprofen and Naproxen 250mg and 500mg tablets, colchicine, a pain reliever; and corticosteroids like prednisone, in pills or via injection (generally used for people who can't take colchicine or NSAIDs).

 Typically if the pain and discomfort does not subside over a 3-4 day period, your doctor or GP may choose to give you a steroid in the form of a tablet or injection.